TechnologicSoftwareSolutions/TessaFramework/README.md

 ## Building from Source
-We recommend building from source to stay up to date on the latest version.
-This can be done via executing a maven build on the projects root directory though the command:
+The latest version can be obtained via building the source by executing a maven build on the projects root directory though the command:

 ```
 $ mvn clean install